eliotstock/host/STAKING.md

     1. `*:9000 (LISTEN)`: CL client, for the EL client
     1. `127.0.0.1:5052 (LISTEN)`: CL client, Beacon Node API for general use
     1. `127.0.0.1:18550 (LISTEN)`: MEV Boost

+## Monitoring

+1. Create a user on https://beaconcha.in/.
+1. Got to https://beaconcha.in/user/notifications and add your validator.
+1. Get the mobile app.
+1. Sign in on the mobile app.

+## Updates

 1. Subscribe to the repos to get an email on a new release.
 For each of these, drop down 'Watch', go to 'Custom' and check 'Releases'.
     1. https://github.com/nethermindeth/nethermind
     1. https://github.com/sigp/lighthouse
     1. https://github.com/flashbots/mev-boost
+1. If using a PPA, update to the binary will happen automatically on new releases, but there's no automated restart of the process after that AFACT.
 1. On each new release:
     1. Follow the instructions above again to get a new binary.
     1. Overwrite the existing binary.
     1. Wait till the end of an epoch.
-    1. Stop the process.
+    1. Stop the processes.
-    1. Restart the process.
+    1. Restart each process.

+## Unstaking

-1. To stop staking:
+To stop staking:

-    1. `lighthouse account validator exit`
+* `lighthouse account validator exit`

+## Sedge

-1. Or just install and run `sedge`: https://docs.sedge.nethermind.io/docs/quickstart/install-guide
+Or forget most of the above and just install and run `sedge`: https://docs.sedge.nethermind.io/docs/quickstart/install-guide

     1. Expect `segde` to use about 1TB per month in bandwidth.
 It'll be more while sync'ing, then decrease.
     1. To start the `sedge` containers once installed: `sudo docker compose -f docker-compose-scripts/docker-compose.yml up -d execution consensus`
     1. To stop them: `sudo docker compose -f docker-compose-scripts/docker-compose.yml down`